Written by Rachel Kim, MS, RD, Registered Dietitian & Health Writer

 The bioavailability of these peptides varies significantly based on molecular weight and delivery systems.
 GHK-Cu, being the smallest at 340 Da, penetrates skin most effectively, while larger peptides like SNAP-8 require specialized delivery vehicles or professional-grade formulations to achieve therapeutic concentrations in target tissues.

-The clinical evidence base for these cosmetic peptides varies in quality and scope, with some compounds having more robust human trial data than others.
+The clinical evidence base for these cosmetic peptides varies in quality and scope, with some compounds having more strong human trial data than others.
 We reviewed randomized controlled trials, split-face studies, and long-term safety assessments to provide an evidence-based ranking.

-GHK-Cu Clinical Performance: The most comprehensive clinical data comes from multiple studies spanning over three decades.
-A pivotal trial by Arul et al. (Wound Repair and Regeneration, 2005) involving 71 participants showed that 0.05% GHK-Cu cream improved skin firmness by 67% and reduced fine lines by 45% after 12 weeks.
+GHK-Cu Clinical Performance: The most thorough clinical data comes from multiple studies spanning over three decades.
+A important trial by Arul et al. (Wound Repair and Regeneration, 2005) involving 71 participants showed that 0.05% GHK-Cu cream improved skin firmness by 67% and reduced fine lines by 45% after 12 weeks.
 Additional research by Pickart and Margolina (Clinical Interventions in Aging, 2018) demonstrated that GHK-Cu treatments increased skin thickness by 20% and improved photoaging scores by 51% in a 6-month study of 60 women aged 45-65.

 Matrixyl Clinical Evidence: A double-blind study by Robinson et al. (International Journal of Cosmetic Science, 2005) evaluated 3% Matrixyl in 93 women over 12 weeks.
 The treatment group showed significant improvements in skin roughness (13% reduction) and wrinkle volume (15% decrease) compared to placebo.
 Long-term data from a 6-month extension study revealed sustained benefits, with 68% of participants showing continued improvement in skin texture and firmness measures.

 SNAP-8 Clinical Performance: The most recent clinical data comes from Ruiz et al. (2009), who conducted a split-face study with 45 volunteers using 10% SNAP-8 cream for 28 days.
 Results demonstrated a 35% average reduction in wrinkle depth on the treated side, with particularly impressive results for forehead lines (up to 48% improvement) and crow's feet (32% average reduction).
-However, the study duration was relatively short, and longer-term efficacy data remains limited.
+But the study duration was relatively short, and longer-term efficacy data remains limited.

 | Study Parameter | GHK-Cu | Argireline | Matrixyl | SNAP-8 |